 CASE IN POINT: GENESIS 40

-Egypt’s king sent his chamberlains (cupbearer and baker) to prison, where they served for a year along side Joseph.
-The king’s duo each had a dream that only Joseph could interpret.
+Egypt’s king sent his chamberlains (cupbearer and baker) to prison where they serve for a year along side Joseph.
+The king’s duo each have a dream that only Joseph can interpret.

-Despite his physical imprisonment and its boa-constrictor-like grip on his soul, Joseph still knew on some level that God was keeping the communication channels opened . . . flowing understanding through his soul’s breath, flooding his entire being, soul and body.
+Despite his physical imprisonment and its boa constrictor–like grip on his soul, Joseph knows on some level that God is keeping the communication channels open . . . breathing into him, flowing understanding.

-It was undeniable.
-God’s authoritative words were echoing in Joseph’s soul.
+It’s undeniable.
+God’s authoritative words are echoing within Joseph’s soul.

-Flashes of lightning lit up that prophetic-anointing moment within him.
-He recognized it, stepped up, spoke out.
+Flashes of lightning awaken the prophetic-anointing within him.
+Joseph recognizes it, steps up, speaks out.
 After all, don’t interpretations belong to God?

-But like in any dim room, after that flash of light, darkness returns.
+But like in any dim room after a single flash of light, darkness returns.

-Does Joseph remember all the flashes of God’s lightning through his soul over the years to carry him through?
+Does Joseph still believe, remember, his early prophetic dreams?
+Is he encouraged by God’s lightning flashes through his soul over the years?
 Not right then.